peterjc/thapbi-pict/docs/worked_example.rst

 If you have downloaded the 244 paired FASTQ files, put them in the raw data sub-folder as ``raw_data/*.fastq.gz``.

-If you don't have the FASTQ files, you need get the pre-prepared 122 FASTA files into your intermediate data sub-folder as ``intermediate/*.fasta``.
+If you don't have the FASTQ files, you need to get the pre-prepared 122 FASTA files into your intermediate data sub-folder as ``intermediate/*.fasta``.
 These are provided as a small compressed file included in the THAPBI PICT source code ``tests/woody_hosts/woody_hosts_fasta.tar.bz2``, or can easily be